Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Comonotone Allocations

 While more explicit characterizations of solutions to \eqref{eq:weighted_infconv} are difficult to determine in practice, it is well known that Pareto-optimal allocations are comonotone\footnote{A random vector $\{Z_i\}_{i=1}^n$ is said to be \emph{comonotone} if $\left[Z_i(\omega_1)-Z_j(\omega_2)\right]\left[Z_i(\omega_1)-Z_j(\omega_2)\right]\ge0$, for all $\omega_1,\omega_2\in \Omega$ and $i,j\in\{1,\dots,n\}$.} when each agent's preference preserves the concave order (i.e., preferences are Schur concave).
 This classical result was first obtained by \cite{landsberger1994co} in the two-agent case over a discrete state space, and later extended to continuous random variables by \cite{dana2003modelling} and \cite{filipovic2008optimal}.

 The comonotone improvement theorem motivates the notion of a comonotone market.
 The latter is a special incomplete market where the only admissible allocations are those that are comonotone with the aggregate endowment.
-This market was previously studied by \cite{boonen2021competitive}, who provide characterizations of competitive equilibria when each agent's preference admits a rank-dependent utility representation.
-In this section, we provide precise results on the exact relationship between Pareto optima in a comonotone market and those in the general case.
-We find that when preferences are S.S.D.\ preserving, each Pareto-optimal allocation in the comonotone market is also Pareto-optimal in the original unconstrained market, therefore providing justification for the existence of the comonotone market itself.
+This market was previously studied by \cite{boonen2021competitive}, who provide characterizations of competitive equilibria when each agent's preference admits a representation in terms of the Rank-Dependent Expected-Utility (RDU) model of \cite{quiggin82}.
+In this section, we examine the relationship between Pareto optima in a comonotone market and those in the general case.
+We find that when preferences are SSD preserving, each Pareto-optimal allocation in the comonotone market is also Pareto-optimal in the original unconstrained market, therefore providing justification for the existence of the comonotone market itself.